CalumTempleton/AndroidExampleApp/Room.md

     ...
 }

 Note that there is a difference between AndroidViewModel and ViewModel.
-Use AndroidViewModel when you have the application context which has a lifecyclle that lives as long as the application does.
+Use AndroidViewModel when you have the application context which has a lifecycle that lives as long as the application does.